 The social and labor exclusion of women in rural Bolivia is a reality.

 In fact, in the Altoandina region, on the outskirts of the Copacabana peninsula next to Lake Titicaca, the situation is even more concerning: 72% of the population is poor, of which 46% are women (the remaining 26% are men), according to the Autonomous Binational Authority of the Lake Titicaca Water System (ALT).
 From CODESPA we analyzed the context of a delicate area due to its worrying environmental contamination for 500 indigenous beneficiaries (of Quechua and Aymara origin), between 25 and 40 years old.
-They need training to enter the labor market and become part of economic society.
-This can help them take several steps forward.
+Specific training is necessary for entering various job markets.

-This project consists of teaching textile techniques workshops in order to provide people with the knowledge, and to meet the quality standards for marketing at the national and international levels, which will allow them to advance their careers by having access to those job opportunities that are so in demand.
+This project consists of teaching textile technique workshops in order to provide people with the knowledge and to meet the quality standards for marketing at the national and international levels, which will allow them to advance their careers by having access to those job opportunities that are so in demand.
 It’s a start.
-Thus, they will not be forced to move to the cities, where they suffer marginalization due to poor conditions and it would be more difficult, without training, to get involved in the labor circuit.
+Thus, they will not be forced to move to the cities, where they suffer marginalization due to poor conditions and employment is harder without training.
 So far, the first results have been released, and 65 jobs have already been created for them.

-In addition, a connection will also be established with the social company AYNI DESIGN, which is essential to continue progressing and making these first contacts with the private sector.
-All will receive certification thanks to the training that proves that they are suitable for the tasks to be carried out.
-On the other hand, the implementation of these techniques seeks to promote the empowerment of women, independent in decision-making and personal and professional growth within the company.
+In addition, a partnership with the social company AYNI DESIGN enables the trainees to network with the private sector in the area.
+They all receive certifications of their training after evaluation.
+Furthermore, the implementation of these techniques seeks to promote the empowerment of women and their independent decision-making and personal and professional growth within the company.
 At other levels, receiving a salary allows them to continue with a traditional and autonomous lifestyle.

 Goals and expectations